Amitabh Yadav

 Ph.D. candidate at École Polytechnique Fédérale de Lausanne (EPFL)

-I am a second-year Ph.D. candidate at EPFL, specializing in low-power digital/mixed-signal integrated circuit design with a focus on closed-loop neural interfaces.
-I received my B.Tech. degree in electronics engineering from the University of Petroleum and Energy Studies, Dehradun, India, in 2017, and the M.Sc. degree in computer engineering from Delft University of Technology, Delft, The Netherlands, in 2019.
-I was an Experimental Physicist in quantum computing at the Lawrence Berkeley National Laboratory, USA, and UC Berkeley, USA and later joined as a Fellow at European Organization for Nuclear Research (CERN), Geneva, Switzerland.
-Since 2024, I am a pursuing my doctoral degree at the Integrated Neurotechnologies Laboratory in Campus Biotech, Geneva.
+I'm a second-year Ph.D. candidate at EPFL, focusing on low-power digital/mixed-signal integrated circuits for closed-loop neural interfaces.
+My academic journey began with a B.Tech. in electronics engineering from the University of Petroleum and Energy Studies, India (2017), followed by an M.Sc. in computer engineering from Delft University of Technology, Netherlands (2019).
+I've worked as an Experimental Physicist in quantum computing at Lawrence Berkeley National Laboratory and UC Berkeley, and later as a Fellow at CERN, Geneva.
+Since 2024, I've been pursuing my doctorate at the Integrated Neurotechnologies Laboratory under Prof. Mahsa Shoaran.

-Lastly, one of my personal ambitions is to live at least till the age of 106 - this way I would be among the handful few who would have lived and experienced three centuries!
-Yayy!
+A quirky personal goal of mine is to live to at least 106 — making me one of the rare few to have lived and experienced three centuries! yayy!

 News